 Advanced Tricho Pigmentation (ATP) Treatment for Scars:

 Advanced Tricho Pigmentation, or ATP, conceals scars by mimicking the appearance of hair on your skin.
-The treatment works much like a tattoo: natural pigments are applied to the skin of the scalp to change its colour and imitate the look and shape of natural hair.
+The treatment works much like a tattoo: natural pigments are applied to the skin of the scalp to change its color and imitate the look and shape of natural hair.

 ATP is sometimes used to treat balding or thinning hair by darkening the balding regions of the head and thickening patchy areas of the scalp.
-It also used to treat receding hairlines by building on and thickening the recessive hair.
+It is also used to treat receding hairlines by building on and thickening the recessive hair.

 When ATP is used to treat hair transplant scars, natural pigments are applied to the scar tissue.
 This conceals the marks by creating the illusion that hair is growing on the scarred areas.
 As ever, it is essential that patients who are interested in ATP arrange an appointment with an experienced and certified technician in order to achieve the excellent and natural-looking results that they desire.

 Ultimately, scarring is an inescapable side-effect of hair transplant surgery.
-It is important to be aware of this, so that you can dismiss the dishonest claims of unprofessional clinics which pretend that they can offer ‘scarless’ transplant treatments.
+It is important to be aware of this so that you can dismiss the dishonest claims of unprofessional clinics which pretend that they can offer ‘scarless’ transplant treatments.
 Nevertheless, it is also important to know that a good surgeon will always be able to conceal scar tissue, and that hair transplant scars should always be small and hidden by the surrounding hair.
 As a result, it is perfectly possible to have a hair transplant that does not cause visible scarring.